xzf0587/mcsmcp2/README.md

 Now you have added the `JokesMCP` server to Visual Studio Code!

-## 👨‍💻 Use the Events Management MCP Server in Microsoft Copilot Studio
+## 👨‍💻 Use the Jokes MCP Server in Microsoft Copilot Studio

 1. Go to https://make.preview.powerapps.com/customconnectors (make sure you’re in the correct environment) and click + New custom connector.
 1. Select `Import from GitHub`